Ditch That Protein Powder for Good!Updated: February 15, 2017Healthy Living, Healthy Pregnancy, Baby & Child

 Know anyone who drinks a high protein smoothie everyday for lunch who develops a bizarre neurological disorder out of the blue?
 I personally know several.

-I’ve wondered about the stories in the news recently of young, healthy, vibrant male athletes, some only in high school, who inexplicably drop dead during competition.
+I’ve wondered about the stories in the news of young, healthy, vibrant male athletes, some only in high school, who inexplicably drop dead during competition.
+Or, seem prone to dangerous, full body cramping dehydration despite drinking plenty of water.
 Could these young men be eating lots of protein, much of it processed, while on a lowfat diet in order to build muscle and strength as recommended by bodybuilding magazines?
 Such misguided advice would rapidly deplete Vitamin A stores which could potentially lead to heart arrhythmia and sudden death.

 Other Problems with High Protein Processed Foods

 Besides depletion of Vitamin A stores, high protein processed foods contain potentially large amounts of MSG in the form of protein isolates.
-Separating protein from its food source during manufacturing results in the creation of MSG – the amino acid glutamic acid gone bad.
+Separating protein from its food source during manufacturing results in the creation of MSG.
+It is essentially the amino acid glutamic acid gone bad.
 Therefore, MSG is present in high protein processed foods but it is not on the label because it is not technically added to the final product.
-It is only created during manufacturing and therefore can be conveniently unlisted on the label.
+It is created during manufacturing and therefore is conveniently unlisted on the label.

 Don’t buy into the “low temperature dried” protein powder fallacy as well.
-While low temperature processing and drying of protein powders is a less damaging manufacturing method, it still denatures the protein.
-Whey protein in particular is very fragile and cannot be dried or powdered.
+Low temperature processing and drying of protein powders is a less damaging manufacturing method.
+The powderization process still denatures the protein, however.
+Whey protein in particular is very fragile and should not be dried or powdered.

 A good rule of thumb is that no protein powder is a safe protein powder!

-Need a protein boost in smoothies and want to avoid the protein powders now that you realize the dangers to your health in using them?
-Try gelatin instead – it has 7 grams of protein per tablespoon.
-Gelatin is a colloidal substance which means it attracts digestive juices to itself similar to raw foods full of enzymes.
-Hence, gelatin is helpful to the digestion and contains a protein kick to boot.
+Need a protein boost in green smoothies and other beverages and want to avoid the protein powders now that you realize the dangers to your health in using them?

-Another option would be to add nutritional yeast (Frontier is the best brand as it has no additives and is low temperature dried) which has 8 grams of protein per serving.
+Another option would be to use nutritional brewers yeast.
+The best brand is made by Sari Foods as it has no additives, synthetics like folic acid and is low temperature dried.
+It has 8 grams of protein per serving.

 Be aware that even natural gelatin contains small amounts of MSG, so if you are particularly sensitive, you may wish to choose nutritional yeast as the better alternative.